Murder of Suzanne Pilley: Aftermath

 Despite extensive searches during the police investigation and after the trial, the body of Suzanne Pilley has never been found.
 Her remains are believed to be buried in a forest somewhere in Argyll.

 Initially, David Gilroy was sent to HMP Edinburgh.
 The prison is not normally used to house prisoners who are serving life sentences, but Gilroy declined to be segregated from the general prison population.
 Gilroy was moved to HMP Shotts following threats from fellow prisoners at HMP Edinburgh.
 It was later reported that Gilroy had been attacked on his first day at HMP Shotts by fellow inmates and conveyed to hospital with a broken jaw after telling other prisoners that he would be released on appeal.

 In 2018, Robbie Coltrane's Critical Evidence covered the case.

 In 2019, Audible released a podcast on the case and Gilroy's appeals.

-In 2022, new Scottish parole rules were introduced, which mean Gilroy could be denied parole if he refuses to disclose where he hid Suzanne Piley's body.
+In 2022, new Scottish parole rules were introduced, which mean Gilroy could be denied parole if he refuses to disclose where he hid Suzanne Pilley's body.
 In 2025, a new bill, informally known as 'Suzanne's law', was proposed by the Scottish Government, which would mean failure to reveal her whereabouts must be taken into account by a parole board (under the current rules it is something they may take into account).
+In 2026 these new rules came into force.

 In 2024, Crimewatch made a fresh appeal for information concerning the location of Suzanne's body.